Nashua City Station Railroad History

 4. Newfields

-5. Rockingham
+5. Rockingham Stations

 Rockingham is located on the Newfields / Newmarket town line, with the line passing through the middle of the passenger station.
 It served as a junction between the Boston & Maine Railroad and the Concord & Montreal Railroad's Portsmouth & Concord Railroad, which later became part of the Boston & Maine system.
 At the heyday of train travel, one could find a restaurant, several stores, and other small buildings related to the service that got people from one place to another comfortably.
 The restaurant had a platform that served the Boston-Portland tracks, while the passenger station had a platform that served the Manchester-Portsmouth tracks.